morphysm/blog/blog/2022-08-10-welcome/index.md

 Famed is currently an extension to the CVE program and is being developed as a [GitHub App](https://github.com/marketplace/getfamed) with 💜 by [morphysm.io](https://www.morphysm.io/), a Decentralized Community of Security Researchers.

-Software Security is of paramount value to the Ethereum Ecosystem, Web3, the Open Source Community, and all Humans and, therefore, a public good.
-We are establishing a Decentralized Autonomous Organisation for Public Vulnerability Disclosure and Software Security Reputation.
+Software Security is of paramount value to the Ethereum Ecosystem, Web3, the Open Source Community, all Humans and, therefore, a public good.
 ![image](./globe.png)

-In this first post, we'll review some of our Design Goals for the Famed Security Reputation System, our Motivation to create a Decentralized Autonomous Organization for Security Reputation, and improve the Security of the Open Source Supply Chain and Public Goods.
+In this first post, we'll review some of our Design Goals for the Famed Security Reputation System, our Motivation to evolve Morphysm into a Decentralized Autonomous Organization for Public Vulnerability Disclosure and Software Security Reputation.
+Our goal is to fundamentally improve the Security of the Open Source Supply Chain and Public Goods.

 Next, we'll introduce the Famed GitHub App: a suite of CI/CD security-hygiene tools we developed for threat modeling, static- and dynamic vulnerability analysis.
 The Famed App accelerates Projects in their transition and kickstarts their security reputation system with vulnerability lifecycle scoring & public vulnerability disclosure.